danpros/htmly/README.md

 HTMLy
 =====

-HTMLy is an open source databaseless blogging platform prioritizing simplicity and speed.
+HTMLy is an open source databaseless blogging platform prioritizing simplicity and speed (Flat-File Blog).
+And because HTMLy also manage the contents, then it can be referred as a Flat-File CMS.

 You do not need to use a VPS to run HTMLy, fairly shared hosting or even a free hosting as long as those hosting already support at least PHP 5.3.

 Features
 ---------
 - Admin panel
 - Markdown editor with live preview
 - Categorization with tags (multi tags support)